 A dormant company must be careful to avoid significant accounting transactions

-A few more examples should demonstrate quite how careful a dormant company must be to avoid significant accounting transactions:
+The following common scenarios illustrate how careful a dormant company must be to avoid significant accounting transactions:

 - If the company itself settles an invoice, perhaps one issued by an accountant for preparing the dormant accounts, this transaction must be put through the accounts and the company would cease to be dormant.